MicrosoftDocs/win32/desktop-src/axe/ijobrestarteventhandler.md

 ---
 title: IJobRestartEventHandler class
-description: The IJobRestartEventHandler interface enables a solution to receive notification from the AXE engine when a job is restarting the system. ms.assetid: '6C47CF87-B6D0-4A27-9790-2FEC471AF546'
+description: The IJobRestartEventHandler interface enables a solution to receive notification from the AXE engine when a job is restarting the system. ms.assetid: 6C47CF87-B6D0-4A27-9790-2FEC471AF546
+keywords:
-keywords: ["IJobRestartEventHandler class Access Execution Engine", "IJobRestartEventHandler class Access Execution Engine , described"]
+- IJobRestartEventHandler class Access Execution Engine
+- IJobRestartEventHandler class Access Execution Engine , described
 topic_type:
 - apiref
 api_name: